OpenWaterAnalytics/EPyT/README.md

 | getComputedTimeSeries             |Run analysis with binary fil
 | getConnectivityMatrix             |Retrieve the Connectivity Matrix of the networ
 | getControlRulesCount              |Retrieves the number of controls
+| getControlCount                   |Retrieves the number of controls => will replace getControlRulesCount
 | getControls                       |Retrieves the parameters of all control statements
 | getCounts                         |Retrieves the number of network components
 | getCurveComment                   |Retrieves the comment string of a curve